 Working in Feature Branches

-In the past, when I’ve used Git for personal projects without collaborators, I’ve just written, committed, and pushed code on the master branch without any problems.
-Working with a team, though, master must be reserved for the master version of the code — the most up-to-date, final, and (hopefully) working version.
+In the past, when I’ve used Git for personal projects without collaborators, I’ve just written, committed, and pushed code on the master

-Changes that any team member is working on should be made in a separate Git feature branch, which protects master from unintentional changes.
-The convention we’ve used is to name a branch with your initials and a short description of the feature you’re writing, like this: re-sign-in-users.
+.
 This helps other developers identify who the owner of the branch is, and keeps your branches small by ensuring your work is directly related to that feature.

-To make a new branch, we first checkout master:
+To make a new branch, we first checkout master

 git checkout master

-It’s also a good practice to ensure your master branch is up to date with the remote repository by pulling down any changes to master that have been merged in by another developer:
+branch is up to date with the remote repository by pulling down any changes to master that have been merged in by another developer:

 git pull origin master